 Vouchers usually get sent out every Wednesday for processed requests.
 All employees must have a valid UVA ID badge when picking up shoes.
 All employees must pick-up their own shoes.
 An employee cannot send another person in their place to pick up shoes.

-Red Wing Shoe Program information and truck schedule
+2025 Red Wing Shoe Program & Truck Schedule

 UVA-issued safety shoes, as with most UVA-issued materials, are to be worn only during work hours and to perform work related duties.
 UVA-issued safety shoes are not to be worn for personal use.